1 December 2018

 The core tenets of the Declaration are:

 – We must use evidence to inform how we teach and mentor.
 Teaching and mentoring are more effective when they are designed according to research on how people learn and develop.

 – Scientific progress can best be made when organizational culture encourages the active involvement of individuals who bring diverse perspectives, knowledge bases, and skillsets.
 Such diversity results in novel ideas and creative and divergent approaches and solutions that can be applied to scientific problems.

-– We must establish and make widespread use of processes to support, motivate, and reward faculty members for teaching and mentoring effectively and inclusively.
+– We must ensure that our institutional programs and infrastructures support, motivate, and reward faculty members for teaching and mentoring effectively and inclusively.
 Through effective and inclusive education, we will be able to cultivate all available talent to forge new scientific frontiers and address the most pressing societal challenges of our time.